The Effects of Stress on Your Body

 When you think about stressful situations, it is common to focus on the mental aspects — how your brain is affected.
-We know that stress can make your heart race and can cause an upset stomach, but it can also affect your body in lots of other ways too.
+We know that stress can make your heart race and can cause an upset stomach, but stress can also affect your body in lots of other ways too.